00sapo/python-dust/README.md

 it.
 You can just create a readme saying the following:

 > ### Set-up to reproduce results
+> 1. Install Linux, WSL, or Mac OS
-> Simply run: `./install.sh` from the repo root directory
+> 2. Simply run: `./install.sh` from the repo root directory
 >
 > ### Install this repo to use it in your code
 >